GlobalGeoTree: A Multi-Granular Vision-Language Dataset for Global Tree Species Classification: The GlobalGeoTree dataset

-\paragraph{Auxiliary data} The auxiliary data enriches the EO data for each sample by providing additional contextual environmental information.
-Geographic variables, such as elevation, slope, and aspect, are derived from the USGS SRTM dataset \cite{jarvis2008hole}, while soil data, including volumetric water content at 33 kPa across three depths (0–5 cm, 5–15 cm, 15–30 cm), are obtained from SoilGrid \cite{poggio2021soilgrids}.
-Additionally, 19 bioclimatic variables are sourced from WorldClim \cite{fick2017worldclim}.
-Due to the relatively coarse spatial resolution of these datasets (ranging from 30m to 1km), only the values corresponding to the exact coordinates of each occurrence are extracted to ensure precision and relevance \cite{gillespie2024deep}.
+The auxiliary data enriches the EO data for each sample by providing additional contextual environmental information.
+Geographic variables, such as elevation, slope, and aspect, are derived from the USGS SRTM dataset \citep{jarvis2008hole}, while soil data, including volumetric water content at 33 kPa across three depths (0–5 cm, 5–15 cm, 15–30 cm), are obtained from SoilGrid \citep{poggio2021soilgrids}.
+Additionally, 19 bioclimatic variables are sourced from WorldClim \citep{fick2017worldclim}.
+Due to the relatively coarse spatial resolution of these datasets (ranging from 30m to 1km), only the values corresponding to the exact coordinates of each occurrence are extracted to ensure precision and relevance \citep{gillespie2024deep}.
+A detailed description of all 27 auxiliary variables and their sources is provided in Appendix \ref{app:aux_env}.